 Luckily, the UK’s Parliamentary Office for Science and Technology (POST) is designed to bridge this gap.
 POST brings scientific research to parliamentarians (MPs and Lords) in short, accessible formats, primarily through four-page policy briefings called ‘POSTnotes’.
 The topics range from marine microplastic pollution, through the ‘darknet’ and online anonymity, to electronic cigarettes.
 In the spirit of accessibility, POSTnotes are freely available to the public, and can be useful sources of information for researchers too.
 At the start of my PhD, I relied on a timely briefing on civilian drones to inform myself on the legalities of using SoGE’s first departmental drone.

 POST is composed of a small, dedicated team of scientists.
-Their numbers are regularly bolstered by interns whose PhDs are sponsored by the UK Research Councils.
+Their numbers are regularly bolstered by interns whose PhDs are sponsored by UK Research Innovation.
 I received funding from the Natural Environment Research Council (NERC) to undertake a 3-month Fellowship at POST starting in September 2016.
 This involved producing my own POSTnote on ‘Reform of Freshwater Abstraction’.
 The topic was very different to what I normally study for my PhD, so I had to quickly get up to speed by reading lots of academic literature and government reports.
 I then interviewed over 20 people from industry, academia, NGOs, and government, which proved valuable because I had never formally interviewed experts and practitioners before.

 The POST Fellowships are centred around communicating science in a balanced, effective way.
 The aspect I found most tricky, but ultimately rewarding, was learning how to synthesise a complex topic into jargon-free, simple language.
 In general, we academics are not great at this!
 Another difficulty was balancing some very opposing views on a subject matter that is inherently highly political — access to water.
 Speaking to MPs, I was also interested to hear how their approach to scientific evidence is largely framed by how relevant it might be to their constituents.